 - Registration of Automobiles/Permits/Hangtags -

-- DSCC requires all faculty, staff and visitors who park a vehicle on the DSCC Campus or at a DSCC Center to register with the College and to display a hangtag indicating that current campus access fees have been paid.
+- DSCC requires all faculty, staff and visitors who park a vehicle on the DSCC Campus or at a DSCC Center to register with the College and to display a hangtag indicating that current program services fees have been paid.